annotation/text-fabric/tf/docs/about/usefunc.md

 *   *corpus*
     **legacy way of calling an app by its name only**.
-    Find a TF app in repo `annotation/app-`*corpus*.
+    Find a TF app in repo `annotation/app-corpus`.

     Without `legacy=True`,
-    you get a warning, and TF assumes the TF app has been migrated from annotation/app-corpus to org/repo/app, and it loads the app from there.
+    you get a warning, and TF assumes the TF app has been migrated from `annotation/app-corpus` to `org/repo/app`, and it loads the app from there.

-    If you pass `legacy=True` you do not get that warning, and TF loads the app from annotation/app-corpus.
+    If you pass `legacy=True` you do not get that warning, and TF loads the app from `annotation/app-corpus`.

     You have to use this if you go back in the history to times where the legacy method was the only method of loading a corpus.
-    The older history of the app is preserved in annotation/app-corpus, but not in the migrated org/repo/app.
+    The older history of the app is preserved in `annotation/app-corpus`, but not in the migrated org/repo/app.

 ## Versions

-Text-Fabric expects that the data resides in version directories.
+TF expects that the data resides in version directories.
 The configuration of a corpus app specifies which version will be used.
 You can override that by passing the optional argument `version="x.y.z"`.